ocapn/ocapn/draft-specifications/CapTP Specification.md

            wants-partial?    ; boolean
 ```

-The `wants-partial?` flag indicates if a "partial" update should be provided as
+The `wants-partial` flag indicates if a "partial" update should be provided as
-the notification when the promise resolves.
-If `wants-partial?` is false and the
+the notification to `listen-desc` when the promise resolves to another promise.
-promise resolves to another promise, a notification to the `listen-desc` is not
+If `wants-partial` is false, a notification is sent only when the promise
-sent.
-A notification is only ever sent to the `listen-desc` when the promise
+resolves to a non-promise value or breaks (i.e., not when it resolves to another
-resolves to a non-promise value, or breaks.
-If `wants-partial?` is true, a
+promise).
+If `wants-partial` is true, a notification is sent for any resolution,
-notification on any resolution, including a promise.
-In the case it does notify
+including to another promise.
+Any notification is considered to conclude the
-on a promise the listen is considered complete, if future notifications are
+`op:listen` interaction, and if future notifications are desired (e.g., after a
-desired, further `op:listen` operations should be sent to the promises.
+partial notification) then further `op:listen` operations should be sent.

 ### Sending